olivierjan/ROM-software-for-6502-SBC/README.md

 - SRecord EEPROM utilities: In order to assemble the final ROM image, you will need [SRecord](http://srecord.sourceforge.net_).
 For Mac users, you can get it through `brew`.

-- In order to test the ROM without buring it each time, I used [SYMON](https://github.com/sethm/symon), with a small modification to the Multicomp setup to simulate the SBC.
+- In order to test the ROM without burning it each time, I used [SYMON](https://github.com/sethm/symon), with a small modification to the Multicomp setup to simulate the SBC.

 Here the modified code from `src/main/java/com/loomcom/symon/machines/MulticompMachine.java`